ajprogramdev/TicTacToeGame/README.md

 # Welcome to TacTacToeGame.
 ## Purpose:
-This proyect was builtto practice using IIFE's.
+This project was builtto practice using IIFE's.
 ## Description: